It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 http://www.drgourmet.com/mediterraneandiet/index.shtml

 This emphasizes fresh foods, more fish, fruits and nuts, whole grains and leaner meats.
-The diet recommendations of the American Diabetic Association are along these lines and the meals and menus on the Dr. Gourmet web site follow these guidelines.
+The diet recommendations of the American Diabetic Association are along these lines and all of the meals and menus on the Dr. Gourmet web site follow these guidelines.
 We know that taking this a step further and choosing ingredients that have a low Glycemic Index can also be a big help in controlling blood sugar.
-Here's information about this:
+Here's information about this: http://www.glycemicindex.com/

-Based on your information it would be a great idea for you to chat with your doctor about seeing a Diabetic Nurse Educator and a Dietician.
+Based on your information it would be a great idea for you to chat with your doctor about seeing a Diabetic Nurse Educator and a Dietitian.
 They can help you create a plan that will probably work great to help control your diabetes.
-We know for a fact that this sort of education leads to weight loss, better control of diabetes, reduced risk of complications and longer life.
+We know for a fact that this sort of education leads to weight loss, better control of diabetes, reduced risk of complications, and longer life.

-Timothy S. Harlan M.D.
+Timothy S. Harlan MD, FACP, CCMS

 Dr. Gourmet